mothballs-x/SDXL-Toolkit/README.md

 # ✨🔮Stable Diffusion ToolKit🔮✨

 A **Colab Notebook** that tries the bridge the gap between the convenience of a tool like Automatic1111 and the versatility of a purely script-based notebook.
 Mostly made for myself, thought it might be somewhat useful to others.
+For features with asterisks, see note at bottom of readme.

 #### Includes:
 	- Txt2Img Pipeline
-	- Img2Img Pipeline
+	- Img2Img Pipeline*
 	- REALESRGAN Upscaler
-	- HiRes Fix
+	- HiRes Fix*
 	- GFPGAN Upscaler
 	- Lora and Prompt Managers
 ---

 ### Setup:

-	1. Save utilities/ in Drive root directory
+	1. Download notebook
-	2. Load Notebook
+	2. Load notebook in colab

-That's basically it!
+That's basically it.
+There's a line in the notebook that clones the necessary files for running the notebook, which are broken down into utilities for functionality and resources that compile models, LoRAs, and embeddings from civitai, huggingface, or a local directory.

 ---

 ### Models and LoRAs:

-Models and LoRAs can be pulled from Drive, huggingface, or civitai (via API).
+Models and LoRAs can be downloaded from Drive, huggingface, or civitai (via API).
 Use **models.json** and **lora_list.json** to create a directory of file references.
-Here's the structure:
+Here's the structure for each:

 #### models.json